Keji1023/Keji1023/README.md

-- 👋 Hi, I’m @Keji1023
+- 👋 Hi, I’m Keji Adedayo
-- 👀 I’m interested in UI/UX Design
+- 👀 I’m interested in UI/UX Design and Computational Biology
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning R, HTML, CSS and JS
-- 💞️ I’m looking to collaborate on web, graphic and simple game projects
+- 💞️ I’m looking to collaborate on web, graphic and simple game projects as well as statistical models
 - 📫 You can reach me on instagram @ore_adedayo

 <!---